Hasosh/spread-of-information/README.md

-## This project aims to study the diffusion of innovation on social networks.
+## This project aims to study the spread of information in social media networks.
 The project includes several functions for the following purposes:

 - Generating random graphs with different models (Erdos-Renyi, Watts-Strogatz, Barabasi-Albert, and Newman-Watts)
 - Preprocessing graphs